Isaac-Muscat/Personal-Blog-Static-Site/blog/public/posts/BabyMinecraft1.md

 3. Texture atlas to support hundreds of textures and block types

 ## The Code
-You can view the github repository for this basic ray tracer here at [github.com/Isaac-Muscat/BabyMinecraft](https://github.com/Isaac-Muscat/BabyMinecraft).
+You can view the github repository for this basic minecraft clone here at [github.com/Isaac-Muscat/BabyMinecraft](https://github.com/Isaac-Muscat/BabyMinecraft).